Symbolism, Imagery, Allegory

 First of all, the tree seems to mimic Nora's psychological state.
 At the beginning of Act Two, stage directions tell us, "The Christmas Tree is […] stripped of its ornaments and with burnt-down candle-ends on its disheveled branches" (2.1).
 But what does that have to do with Nora?
 Stage directions go on to say that, "[Nora] is alone in the room, walking about uneasily" (2.1).
 Basically, Nora is a mess and so is the tree.
-She's gotten the bad news from Krogstad, and as a result her mind is just as disheveled as the tree.
+She's gotten the bad news from Krogstad, and as a result her mind is just as disheveled as the poor tree.

 Lastly, Nora's function in the household is pretty much the same as the tree.
-She's merely decorative, ornamental if you will.
+She's merely decorative, ornamental.
 She dresses up the tree just as Torvald dresses up her for the Stenborgs' party.
 It's interesting that she tells the maid not to let the children see the tree until it's decorated.
 This is reminiscent of when she tells Torvald that she can't be seen in her costume until the party.

 It seems that Ibsen built in many parallels between Nora and her tree—and none of them have to do with being crowned with a star and surrounded by presents.